cillian00/template-readme/README.md

 + etc

 ![][caching]

 ## Authentication (if relevant).

 [Briefly state how you implemented authentication for the app, e.g. basic, Firebase, etc. Also, list the routes that are private/protected.]

+e.g.
 + /reviews/:id
 + /movies/favourites

 ## Server-side persistence (if relevant)

-[ Briefly state the persistence platform your app uses (e.g. TMDB lists, Firestore) and itemize the data it persists.]
+[ Specify the persistence
+platform your app uses (e.g. TMDB lists, Firestore) and itemize the data it persists.]

 ## Additional features,

-[Briefly state any additional features of your app that may not be obvious from the previous sections, e.g. pagination, extended filtering/sorting, searching.]
+[Mention any additional user features of your app that may not be obvious from the previous sections, e.g. pagination, extended filtering/sorting, searching.]

 ## Independent learning,

 [Briefly explain any aspects of your assignment work that required independent learning/research on your behalf., e.g. 3rd-party components, libraries, tools.
 Include source code references.]

-### Design patterns.

-Briefly state the application of any composition design pattern (i.e. Render props, Container) in your codebase.
-Distinguish between those relating to the reuse of patterns already implemented in the labs (e.g. TemplateMoviePage) and new occurrences.
-Code excerpts art NOT necessary.

 [d1]: ./public/discover1.png
 [d2]: ./public/discover2.png
-[dtl]: ./public/detail.png
+[detail]: ./public/detail.png
+[caching]: ./public/caching.png

 [view]: ./view.png
 [stories]: ./storybook.png